6 May 2022

 Now, you will select the keywords that are relevant to your post and include them in your new content.

-It must be relevant, catchy, and engaging to grab the user’s attention and convince them to click.
+So, it must be relevant, catchy, and engaging to grab the user’s attention and convince them to click.

 Your page URL is one of the most important pieces of information shown on SERPs.
 As a result, you must optimize it in order to improve your organic CTR.